groonga/grntest/README.md

 #@disable-logging
 ```

-It disables logging exected command and exected result until
+It disables logging executed command and executed result until
 `enable-logging` directive is used.
 It is useful for executing
 commands that isn't important for test.